 - Deep vein thrombosis and pulmonary embolism

 What are the benefits of FTM surgery?Female to male surgery is the ideal procedure for treating gender dysphoria to help trans men live happily in their chosen gender.
 Most people who have FTM top surgery often tell us how they have developed a significant boost in self-confidence once final results have appeared within three months.
 The procedure helps trans men to develop a better connection with their bodies and, by doing so, appreciate their preferred gender identity.
 Many mental health conditions, including anxiety and depression, can be effectively relieved with surgery.
-Trans men often develop confidence in socialising and achieved success in their professional careers and with more confidence in dating people.
+Trans men often develop confidence in socialising and achieve success in their professional careers, and with more confidence in dating people.

 If you want to achieve a more masculine chest profile, FTM top surgery can help eliminate female breasts.
-Centre for Surgery is renowned as an expert clinic for gender surgery, and our surgeons are ideally placed to assist you in your journey to live happier lives in your preferred gender.
+Centre for Surgery is renowned as an expert clinic for gender surgery, and our surgeons are ideally placed to assist you in your journey to living happier lives in your preferred gender.

 Can I get transgender chest surgery on the NHS?Although it is possible to get FTM top surgery on the NHS if you meet all the criteria for treatment, NHS waiting lists are getting longer with each year.
 This makes the possibility of getting treatment for female to male gender reassignment virtually impossible.